 Greenwich Village, 2018

 On the corner of Sixth Avenue and Waverly Place, a neon sign beckons patrons inside Waverly Diner.
 The feel of night at this 24-hour joint is not one of loneliness or desolation.
 Quite the contrary; the scene is inviting, and outsiders are welcome.
-A warm glow illuminates the diner’s interior, where the hum of chatter and the clamor of utensils ring out.
+A warm glow illuminates the diner’s interior, where the hum of conversation and the clamor of utensils ring out.
 No sparse countertops or cold shoulders here.

 Located in a landmark building, the Waverly was founded by Nicholas (Nick) Serafis some 40-odd years ago.
-He purchased the space when it was a modest café, expanded out, and transformed it into a classic Greek diner.
+He purchased the space when it was a modest café, expanded it and transformed it into a classic Greek diner.
 By his calculations, approximately 90 percent of the diner’s customer base consists of regulars who live in or near the neighborhood, a significant number of whom have been returning to the diner since the 1970s.

-“It seems the longer you live in New York, the more you love a city that has vanished,” he wrote in a New York Times article, referring not only to his epiphany that the Nighthawks diner was probably never there, but to the nostalgia of the New York diner as a quickly fading symbol of the city’s storied past.
+“It seems the longer you live in New York, the more you love a city that has vanished,” Moss wrote in a New York Times article, referring not only to his epiphany that the Nighthawks diner was probably never there, but to the nostalgia of the New York diner as a quickly fading symbol of the city’s storied past.

 Finally, the Waverly strikes a balance between tradition and the inevitable tides of change.
 The menu has remained mostly the same, save a selection of necessary revisions throughout the years.
 Taking note of fan favorites and removing some of the items that consistently don’t sell, the Waverly has managed to keep up with contemporary diets without sacrificing Serafis’s vision.

-Some 20 blocks north of the Waverly on 10th Avenue between 22nd and 23rd Streets, the Empire is one of New York’s few remaining free-standing diners.
-Visitors may recognize its sleek, Art Deco façade from a long list of films, television shows, and advertisements; from Woody Allen’s Manhattan (1979) to Law and Order and the opening credits for Saturday Night Live.
+Some 20 blocks north of the Waverly, on 10th Avenue between 22nd and 23rd Streets, the Empire is one of New York’s few remaining free-standing diners.
+Visitors may recognize its sleek, Art Deco facade from a long list of films, television shows and advertisements – from Woody Allen’s Manhattan (1979) to Law and Order and the opening credits for Saturday Night Live.

-“In the 80s, the diner was a mecca for late-night musicians, artists, and party crawlers,” said Chef John DeLucie, who unveiled the new and improved Empire Diner in 2017.
+“In the ’80s, the diner was a mecca for late-night musicians, artists and party crawlers,” said chef John DeLucie, who unveiled the new and improved Empire Diner in 2017.
 (Between 2010 and 2015, the diner was passed from owner to owner in a series of short-lived attempts at a revival).
 “The neighborhood has changed drastically, with new condominiums and renovations to old buildings rehabbed into huge lofts.
-Couple that with new restaurants, stores, and art galleries, and you’ve got yourself a different world in West Chelsea.”
+Couple that with new restaurants, stores and art galleries, and you’ve got yourself a different world in West Chelsea.”

-A native New Yorker, DeLucie has been cooking for his hometown since 1991.
-Alongside the Empire, he’s also run the beloved Waverly Inn, The Lion, and Bedford & Co., another revived “retreat of the lost generation,” which is located in the Renwick Hotel.
+A native New Yorker, DeLucie has been cooking for his home town since 1991.
+Alongside the Empire, he’s also run the beloved Waverly Inn, The Lion and Bedford & Co., another revived “retreat of the lost generation,” which is located in the Renwick Hotel.
 DeLucie’s culinary penchants are inspired by his nostalgia for the city’s good old days, so it’s fitting that he would buy up one of Chelsea’s legendary gastronomical institutions.

 “Diner food is simple, accessible and always comfortable.
 I love diner culture.
 I grew up eating in diners with my parents,” DeLucie said.
 “But I think that the food quality [can] leave a lot to be desired.”
 With what he calls “elevated American comfort food” – think a traditional diner omelette upgraded with fine herbs and boursin – the Empire is a modernized version of the classic diner vision.
-It employs the same basic principles as the Waverly – good food, good service, and a comfortable environment – but it caters to the contemporary customer who expects nothing less than a “curated and elegant” dining experience.
+It employs the same basic principles as the Waverly – good food, good service and a comfortable environment – but it caters to the contemporary customer who expects nothing less than a “curated and elegant” dining experience.

-The Empire does, of course, host baby boomers and Gen Xers with stories to tell, but the late-night crowd, DeLucie said, is a bit younger and “seemingly more adventurous.”
-They visit the diner, open until 1am every night, after taking in an an evening exhibition preview at the nearby galleries, or participating in “Sleep No More” at the McKittrick Hotel.
+The Empire does, of course, host baby boomers and gen Xers with stories to tell, but the late-night crowd, DeLucie said, is a bit younger and “seemingly more adventurous.”
+They visit the diner, open until 1am every night, after taking in an evening exhibition preview at the nearby galleries or participating in Sleep No More at the McKittrick Hotel.

 Statistically, it seems that the days of the New York City diner face an untimely end.
 Nighthawks, this sinister image of isolation laid bare by Hopper’s poignant depiction of disconnected people, moves further into the distance with each diner’s closing, an elegy to the New York nights of yore.
 Yet the degradation of diner culture resurrects Nighthawks as more of a prophecy than a relic.
 It’s a vision of what New York will become without diners.

 “I think the city, having lived here my whole life, can be lonely and isolating,” DeLucie supposes.
 “The purpose of the diner is to relieve that loneliness and isolation.
 You walk in; someone smiles at you; you sit at the counter and order a burger with a glass of beer – suddenly life doesn’t seem so bad.”

-*In April 2018, it was reported that the Waverly filed for bankruptcy protection following two controversial lawsuits over the alleged failure to pay employees their due overtime.
+*In April 2018, it was reported that the Waverly filed for bankruptcy protection following two controversial lawsuits over its alleged failure to pay employees their due overtime.
 The diner will reportedly remain open until further notice.

-This story is part of the Culture Trip collection: New York After Dark.
+This story is part of the Culture Trip collection New York After Dark.